bunnybones1/recipes/sharlotka.md

 4. meanwhile, combine egg whites and pinch of salt in a large bowl, and whip until it forms a firm foam
 5. add icing sugar and beat until evenly incorporated

-### merange and cooling
+### Merange and cooling

 1. when previous bake is complete, spread merange on cake and bake at 325f for 10-15 minutes until foam is golden color
 2. turn oven off, and leave cake in oven for 30 minutes with door slightly open
-3. Pull out the cake to cool completely.
+3. Pull cake out of oven to cool completely.
 It can be kept out of the fridge for up to two days, and 7 days in the fridge